President Trump Reportedly Ordered His Son-in-Law Be Given a Security Clearance. Here's How They Work

 Mark Zaid, a lawyer who represents individuals in security clearance matters, says that Trump has the authority to grant clearances “regardless of what we think about it, regardless of whether it endangers national security.
 But that doesn’t mean it doesn’t raise concerns,” he says.
 “There are without a doubt significant red flags.”

 Trump’s close familial relation to Jared likely played a role in his ability to get a security clearance, given his previous interactions with foreign entities.
-In addition to handling real finances during the Trump transition, Kushner has also reportedly taken out loans from foreign banks in the past.
+In addition to handling real estate finances during the Trump transition, Kushner has also reportedly taken out loans from foreign banks in the past.
 This would bar most anyone from easily obtaining a security clearance, Zaid says.

 “I certainly would say that who you know obviously makes a difference in Washington, D.C.
 It is far more likely that a non-connected individual will have greater problems on lesser matters than someone with high level connections,” Zaid says.
 “And there without a doubt, serious, legitimate concerns with respect to Jared Kushner because of his foreign financial dealings and foreign connections that for most people would be very difficult to overcome,” said Zaid, referencing clients who merely have family members working for foreign governments that preclude them from obtaining security clearances, despite having no contact with them.